People

 Jay Chou

-A shy 18-year-old boy in 1997 rewrote the history of Mandopop
+In 1997, a shy 18-year-old boy rewrote the history of Mandopop

-State champion with zero scholarship offers, undrafted, waived twice in 15 days — then he became the most talked-abou...
+State champion in high school with zero scholarship offers, undrafted, cut twice in 15 days — then he made the world ...

 Tai Tzu-ying